NHSDigital/ndr_browser_timings/README.md

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct
+Everyone interacting in the NdrBrowserTimings project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the `CODE_OF_CONDUCT.md`.

 ## TODO:
 * javascript fallback